-Adobe Marketing Cloud (formerly Omniture SiteCatalyst), Google Analytics, IBM Core Metrics and Web Trends – all of these tools provide end to end digital data collection, data processing and provide you nice standard template based reports.
-And, they all come as ASP based model where you just load the software application in the browser to implement or use.
+Adobe Marketing Cloud, Google Analytics, IBM Core Metrics and Web Trends – all of these tools provide end to end digital data collection, data processing and provide you standard template based reports.
+All of these come as one package as ASP based model where you just load the software application in the browser to implement or use.

 In late 90′s or early 2000′s- there were no options available for businesses but to rely on this software as storage and computing were quite costly to invest in-house.